noetl/noetl/documentation/docs/development/automation_playbooks.md

 3. Check existing cluster: `kind get clusters`
 4. View detailed output: Add `-v` flag for verbose output

+### Port 15000 Already In Use

+Kind uses port 15000 for the IBKR Client Portal Gateway.
+If that port is busy:

+1. Stop the process using port 15000.
+2. Or run bootstrap without the IBKR port mapping:
+  `noetl run automation/setup/bootstrap.yaml --set kind_config=ci/kind/config-no-ibkr.yaml`

+### Port Conflicts From Other Services

+If other ports are already in use (for example, 30900 for ClickHouse Native), use the minimal mapping:

+`noetl run automation/setup/bootstrap.yaml --set kind_config=ci/kind/config-minimal.yaml`

 ### Image Loading Issues

 If pods show `ImagePullBackOff`: